 Commercial trucks can weigh up to 80,000 pounds and be very complex to operate.
 If something suddenly happens to the load, the truck is transporting, that can cause an immediate loss of control – with disastrous results.

 This issue will typically occur due to the negligence of those responsible for loading the cargo.
 Trucking companies will often outsource this job to another company.
 If those loading the truck aren’t extremely careful, the load can come loose inside the trailer.
 This leads to a sudden weight shift, making it nearly impossible for the driver to stay on the road.
-A cargo shift can result in a rollover, a jackknife, or other kinds of accidents.
+A cargo shift can result in a rollover, a jackknife, or even chemical explosion.

 But flatbed trucks can be just as vulnerable to a lost load accident.
 If they aren’t loaded properly and the cargo comes loose, every motorist behind the truck will be in danger.